Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 33.)
 What is debugging? <br>
 Debugging is the process of finding and correcting errors in code.
 Examples of some errors could be in syntax, scope, or function.
 ### 34.)
 What is recursion? <br>
-A class that calls itself with a break condition.
+A function that calls itself with a break condition.
 ### 35.)
 What are the differences between linear and non-linear data structures? <br>
 The difference between a linear and non-linear data structure is that a linear data strucutre can only have at most one element before and after another element hence linear while non-linear can have more that one element before or after another element.
 Examples of linear data structure are linked lists, arrays, queues, and stacks.
 Examples of non-linear data structures are binary trees and graphs.